-At September 30, 2020, the Company had working capital of \$51.4 million, compared to \$96.9 million at December 31, 2019.
-During the reporting period, the Company enacted a \$14.3 million write-down to net realizable value of saleable inventory to reflect a significant decline in wholesale prices.
+At December 31, 2020, the Company had working capital of \$37.9 million, compared to \$96.9 million at December 31, 2019.
+During the reporting period, the Company enacted \$17 million in write-downs to net realizable value of saleable inventory to reflect a significant decline in wholesale prices.